esciencecenter-digital-skills/workshop-metadata/ds-medical-imaging/who.md

 The participant should:
 - be familiar with basic Python: control flow, functions, NumPy
-- understand medical imaging concepts and have experience with image analysis techniques
+- understand medical imaging concepts and have some experience with image analysis

 Recommended:
-- familiar with the click-and-point interface of libraries like scikit-image, simpleITK and pydicom
+- familiar with libraries like scikit-image